 Fifty percent of online consumers shop using their mobile devices.
-That’s obviously a huge chunk of the population.
+That’s a huge chunk of the population.
 If you don’t nurture your engagement with mobile users, you will miss out on your chance of converting more visitors into customers.

 13. Target visitors from a specific country and surprise them with relevant offers (Black Friday sale, Diwali discounts, Eid promos, and more)

 Make the most of every holiday celebration around the world!
 These holidays often drive the most sales for eCommerce.
 Black Friday Sale 2020 alone recorded $9 billion in sales, 21.6% higher than the previous year.
-You can create many unique popup deals on Black Friday, much more on other huge holidays like Christmas, New Year, Eids, Diwali, and many more!
+You can create many unique popup deals on Black Friday, and much more on other huge holidays like Christmas, New Year, Eids, Diwali, and many more!

 How to do this:

-If the celebration happens in a specific country or continent only, like Diwali in India, you can use Country targeting under the Display Rules.
-Just select the countries where your target customer is located, and you’re good to go.
+Select the countries where your target customer is located, and you’re good to go.
 The example above is a Christmas popup.
 The thematic background is available on the Poptin builder.

 14. Collect direct feedback with easy-to-answer questions on survey pop ups

 To get instant feedback from visitors the easy way, make survey pop ups!
 You can also consider yes/no forms, making it easier for customers.